Michelle Grieger, Deputy Principal/Junior School Leader

 our school community.
 We know what is required to foster wellbeing, and how it can become a powerful force in students’ learning and development.

 My role as Wellbeing Leader is to coordinate three levels of wellbeing support:

 - a school-wide common language (e.g. Restorative Justice, Play is the Way Key Concepts and Self-Master Questions),

 - key curriculum areas (Keeping Safe: Child Protection Curriculum and Shine SA Relationships and Sexual Health), and

 - Special days (e.g. Harmony Day, IDAHOBIT and Grand-friends’ Day)

 - Small group programs such as Seasons for Growth, Mind Up and Student Leadership.

 - Individual, targeted interventions – usually through external mental health and allied support services.

-Julie Strauss, Business Manager
+Denise Martin, Business Manager